keptn/keptn.github.io/content/docs/concepts/secrets/index.md

 Thus, every Kubernetes Pod bound to the service account *keptn-webhook-service* is able to read the secret.

 **NOTE:** The `scopes.yaml` must be modified manually in order to add, modify or delete any scopes.
-Currently,is no API endpoint is provided for that.
+Currently, no API endpoint is provided for that.